Sainte-Mère-Église and the D-Day Landings

 Tourism is now the main business in town.
 Visits during June would take a lot of advance planning, and reservations well in advance.
 We were there in mid-September, when things were quiet but the weather was nice and things were open.
 We had our choice of places to stay.

 We stayed at the Berot's place "de Saint Meén", at 15 Place du 6 Juin 1944.
 That's the new name for the central square.
 They own a couple of buildings, one run as a B&B and the other with some apartments.
 Things were very quiet, we ended up with an apartment with two bedrooms and a kitchen!
 Contact them at email@example.com

 Were we close to things?
 We were right on Place du 6 Juin 1944, and just across the street from the church.
 The only drawback was that we were very aware of every time the church bells rang the hours.

-There are a number of placards around town showing pictures taken during June, 1944.
+A number of placards around town show pictures taken during June, 1944.
 The placards are placed where the pictures were taken, so you can compare the view then and now.

 These paired pictures look east along the north side of the main square.
 The church is visible at right in today's view, and the place we stayed is the building with the red flowers in window boxes, just beyond the green neon sign of the pharmacie.
 The bedrooms on the upper levels put us pretty close to those bells.

 It's quiet at night in Sainte-Mère-Église.
 There's a small place where you can get pizza, a couple of bar-tabac places open later, and that's it in the evening.
 The bar-tabacs are also good places to make like a local and get pastry and coffee in the morning.

 There's a great museum just a couple of blocks off the main square.
 It has a DC-3, a glider, a couple of armored vehicles, and lots of uniforms, equipment, maps, and documents.